Greece at the 1900 Summer Olympics

-Greece competed at the 1900 Summer Olympics in Paris, France.
+Greece, the previous host of the inaugural 1896 Summer Olympics in Athens, competed at the 1900 Summer Olympics in Paris, France.

 Three Greek competitors had four entries in three events spread over two disciplines.
 None of the Greek athletes won a medal.

+Competitors

+The following is the list of number of competitors in the Games.

 Athletics

 Two Greek athlete competed in two throwing events in the athletics program, with Paraskevopoulos taking 4th and 5th place in the two events and Versis not recording a fair mark in his only event.